Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Introduction

-where $V$ and ${\pmb\partial}\mathcal{S}$ denote the transformed volume and the enclosed surface.
-The nontrivial coupling between the principal values and principal axes of the {\bf Q}-tensor makes this problem complex and renders analytical insight difficult.
-For an ellipsoidal droplet with homogeneous director distribution, analytic expressions can be derived from the above equations \cite{cutoroijdijk,popaslu}, even without considering a RP-term.
-However in the presence of noncircular droplets with embedded integer charged defect, singular volume and surface integral in eq.(\ref{eq:Fcntnem}) restricts the applicability of analytic approach throughout different stages of the kinetics.
+where $V$ and ${\pmb\partial}\mathcal{S}$ respectively denote the transformed volume and the enclosing surface.
+The complexity that renders an analytical insight difficult lies in the nontrivial coupling between principal values and principal axes of the {\bf Q}-tensor.
+For an ellipsoidal droplet with homogeneous director distribution, analytic expressions can be derived from the above equation \cite{cutoroijdijk,popaslu} without considering a RP-term.
+However, for a noncircular droplet with an embedded defect, singular volume and surface integrals restrict the applicability of an analytic approach.
+The interfacial surface tension is thermodynamically defined as the excess surface energy per unit area.
+The first and second terms in $\mathcal{F}_{elastic}$ contribute to the isotropic and anisotropic parts of the surface energy, respectively.
+The excess anisotropic surface energy is controlled by the parameter $\kappa$ defined earlier, that differentiates between strong and weak anchoring of the director at the interface.